Alpha transparency in Chrome video

 First of all, you need to film your subject in a way that everything in the background can be 'removed' (made transparent) by subsequent processing.

-The easiest way to do this is to film in front of a single colour background, such as a screen or curtain.
+The easiest way to do this is to film in front of a single color background, such as a screen or curtain.
 Green or blue are the colors most often used, mostly because of their difference from skin tones.

 There are several guides online to filming green screen video (also known as chroma key) and lots of places to buy green and blue screen backdrops.
 Alternatively, you can paint a background with chroma key paint.